erwinsmit/blog/src/pages/speed-up-your-sitecore-react-implementation/index.md

 ![](./codesplitting-requests.jpg "Code splitting requests")

 This is all great, and the amount of JavaScript loaded in total is already lower.
-But when running the [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) I notice there is some duplicate code across the bundles.
+But when running the [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) I noticed there is some duplicate code across the bundles.

 ![](./duplicate-code.jpg "Duplicate code")